jeyu54217/Notes/README.md

 - Travel
   ```
   L="  "
-  1. Suggest a visit duration in days for "L"
+  Suggest a visit duration in days for "L" for traveling, increase the duration number by 1, and only show me the number.
-  2. Display only the duration in days.
-  3. Increase the duration by 1 day.
   ```

 - Comparison X, Y